-We consent to the incorporation by reference in this Registration Statement of DCP Midstream Partners, LP on Form S-3 of our report dated June 29, 2007 (October 16, 2007 as to the effects of the restatement), (which report expresses an unqualified opinion and includes an explanatory paragraph relating to the preparation of the combined financial statements of the East Texas Midstream Business from the separate records maintained by DCP Midstream, LLC), relating to the combined financial statements of the East Texas Midstream Business as of December 31, 2006 and 2005 and for the three years in the period ended December 31, 2006 appearing in the Current Report of DCP Midstream Partners, LP on Form 8-K/A dated October 16, 2007, and to the reference to us under the heading "Experts" in the Prospectus of DCP Midstream Partners, LP, which is part of this Registration Statement.
+We consent to the incorporation by reference in this Amendment No. 1 to Registration Statement No. 333-142278 of DCP Midstream Partners, LP and DCP Midstream Partners Finance Corp. on Form S-3 of our report dated June 29, 2007 (October 16, 2007 as to the effects of the restatement), (which report expresses an unqualified opinion and includes an explanatory paragraph relating to the preparation of the combined financial statements of the East Texas Midstream Business from the separate records maintained by DCP Midstream, LLC), relating to the combined financial statements of the East Texas Midstream Business as of December 31, 2006 and 2005 and for the three years in the period ended December 31, 2006 appearing in the Current Report of DCP Midstream Partners, LP on Form 8-K/A dated October 16, 2007, and to the reference to us under the heading "Experts" in the Prospectus of DCP Midstream Partners, LP and DCP Midstream Partners Finance Corp., which is part of this Registration Statement.

-We consent to the incorporation by reference in this Registration Statement of DCP Midstream Partners, LP on Form S-3 of our report dated August 22, 2007 relating to the consolidated financial statements of Momentum Energy Group, Inc and Subsidiaries as of June 30, 2007, December 31, 2006, and 2005 and for the six month period ended June 30, 2007, the years ended December 31, 2006 and 2005, and for the period August 24, 2004 (date of inception) through December 31, 2004 appearing in the Current Report of DCP Midstream Partners, LP on Form 8-K/A dated October 3, 2007, and to the reference to us under the heading "Experts" in the Prospectus of DCP Midstream Partners, LP, which is part of this Registration Statement.
+We consent to the incorporation by reference in this Amendment No. 1 to Registration Statement No. 333-142278 of DCP Midstream Partners, LP and DCP Midstream Partners Finance Corp. on Form S-3 of our report dated August 22, 2007 relating to the consolidated financial statements of Momentum Energy Group, Inc and Subsidiaries as of June 30, 2007, December 31, 2006, and 2005 and for the six month period ended June 30, 2007, the years ended December 31, 2006 and 2005, and for the period August 24, 2004 (date of inception) through December 31, 2004 appearing in the Current Report of DCP Midstream Partners, LP on Form 8-K/A dated October 3, 2007, and to the reference to us under the heading "Experts" in the Prospectus of DCP Midstream Partners, LP and DCP Midstream Partners Finance Corp., which is part of this Registration Statement.

-Houston, Texas October 19, 2007
+Houston, Texas October 31, 2007